bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 7. Start a build!

 ### Deploying to Google Play

+{% include message_box.html type="note" title="Before you start" content="Make sure that you have the correct solution configuration in Visual Studio!
+You need a **Release** configuration."%}

 1. Go to the `Workflows` tab of the Workflow Editor.
 2. Select the workflow you created for deploying your app.